ubilab-escape/prototype/README.md

 ## Reading the prototype

 ### Building the puzzle
-An raspberry pi, a 7 inch touchscreen display and two USB floppy drives were used for this puzzle.
+A raspberry pi, a 7 inch touchscreen display and two USB floppy drives were used for this puzzle.
 The parts were mounted to a lasercutted and engraved wooden panel.
 This panel is set into a "server rack" inside the server room.

 ![Visualization of the puzzle](floppy.svg)
 <img src="https://github.com/ubilab-escape/prototype/blob/master/terminal_puzzle/STASIS.png" width="200">